gjg1976/gr-comm_tools/README.md

 Set the command message send through the message port when ASM is detected

 ### Messages
+#### CTRL
+Input port.
+A message qith the pair (lock, 0 or 1 value).
+Normally this block is searching for the Sync mark and applying the phase correction, if frame sync is achieved then, a message pair ("lock", 1) could be addressed to pause the searching while maintaining the last phase correction applied to all input data, if the lock status is lost a message pair ("lock", 0) will resume the searching
 #### LOCK
 The pair (Lock Msg, phase value) message sent when the ASM is detected.
 Phase value integer could be 0 or 180
 ### Example Flowgraph